Duke Louis Ernest of Brunswick-Lüneburg: William's coming of age

 After 1766, the Duke was kept on at the irresolute William's request as his privy councillor and as a Dutch field-marshal, with the object, it is thought by some, to keep William's older sister Carolina in check.
 The Acte van Consulentschap (Act of Advisorship) had been set up in secret by the Grand Pensionary, Pieter van Bleiswijk, and under this Act Ludwig was to furnish advice by request only.
 Earlier plans to put in place an advisory council were thus frustrated and in addition, several jealous Dutch noblemen were passed over in favour of the Duke.

 Louis Ernest was instrumental in arranging the marriage of Prince William V with the Duke's niece, Princess Wilhelmina of Prussia.
 He immediately observed that the princess craved joint rule, and so was starting to undermine Louis Ernest's dominant position.
 In long letters she complained about Louis Ernest to her uncle, King Frederick II of Prussia.

 Problems and exile

 Louis Ernest's accumulated positions and tangled interests led to problems.
-As early as 1771 there was talk of an attempt on his life in the Hague, but the bullet fired at him passed between his widespread legs.
-(Rumour had it that an earlier bullet had hit him in his private parts.)
-Pieter Paulus in 1773 gained national recognition through his book about the stadholderian system, in which he blamed the Duke of Brunswick for the abuses of that system.
+As early as 1771 there was talk of an attempt on his life in the Hague, but the bullet fired at him passed between his widespread legs, allegedly impacting his genitals.
+Pieter Paulus in 1773 gained national recognition through his book about the stadtholder system, in which he blamed the Duke of Brunswick for the abuses of that system.
 In December 1780 Great Britain declared war on the Republic.
 The war went badly for the Dutch and many blamed the Duke.
 The opposition against the stadtholderian system would rise to a crescendo during the Patriottentijd (named after the political faction that opposed the stadtholder).
 But even his partisans knew that things had to change for the better.
 The Amsterdam burgemeester Joachim Rendorp pleaded for an advisory council for the prince.